 How Red Stag Fulfillment helps our clients fulfill orders from all their sales channels

 Red Stag Fulfillment provides multi-channel integration to help your eCommerce enterprise expand and grow.
 Our same-day fulfillment guarantee means all your orders, from every sales channel, ship to your customers the day they place an order.
 Our accuracy guarantees mean that your customers get the correct order, beautifully packaged and safely shipped.
-We even offer Amazon Seller Prime Fulfillment, so you can provide Prime shipping without using Fulfillment by Amazon if you’re already approved for SFP.
+We even offer Amazon Seller Fulfilled Prime (SFP) support, so you can provide Prime shipping without using Fulfillment by Amazon if you’re already approved for SFP.

 Contact us today to find out how Red Stag Fulfillment stands up to Amazon Multi-Channel Fulfillment.
 We think you’ll be pleasantly surprised.